unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 42](Images/Figure42.png)

 Maneuvering through the entity and searching for our desired data can be very time consuming.
 Now, let us look at building a simple SQL query which will do the work for us.

+**Note**: If you are new to writing SQL queries, please begin by first navigating to our section in the Appendix called Basic Queries

 Here is an SQL query looking at recent pneumonia and influenza deaths in Boston, Massachusetts.